jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 This took a bit longer than expected.

 {% alert(tip=true) %}
 For whatever reason, it takes a second or so for each song to be added to the library, meaning it was going to take a while to backfill the 10K+ songs I brought over from Spotify.
-I only tried this on Apple Music for Mac, mind you.
+I only tried this on AM for Mac, mind you.

-Plugged in, I ran `caffeinate -s -u` to keep it awake (and the user active), and left Apple Music in focus to work away.
-I tried with various individual flags, but only a combination of these and keeping the Apple Music window in focus worked. **I didn't try this on Windows**.
+Plugged in, I ran `caffeinate -s -u` to keep it awake (and the user active), and left AM in focus to work away.
+I tried with various individual flags, but only a combination of these and keeping the AM window in focus worked. **I didn't try this on Windows**.
 {% end %}

 Now that I have all my music added to the Library, it's time to start listening and teach my _Apple Music Genius_ a thing or two.
 Soon it'll build up a profile for me, I'll start getting some good recommendations, and then I'll have my Spotify Wrapped—... _Oh, God!_ My Spotify Wrapped!
 My analytics!